Grading FAQ

 I missed the deadline for entering a ZW.
 How do I change an NG to a ZW?

 You will need to email your dean for approval.
 If approved, forward their approval email to the Office of the Registrar at RegistrarsOffice@sunyempire.edu.
-Be sure to provide the student’s name, ID number, study/course information, and last date of attendance.
-We will not be able to process the request without this information.
+Be sure to provide the student’s name, ID number, course information, and last date of attendance.
+We will not be able to process the request without this information, and the dean's approval.

 Can I submit a grade change for a ZW?

 Yes.
-You can submit a grade change through Submit Grade Changes in Self-Service Banner.
+You can submit a grade change through Submit Grade Changes in SSB.

 I want to submit a ZW outcome, but the student never attended or participated.
 What do I use as the last date of attendance?

-If the student never attended or engaged in the study/course, please use the first day of the term or session for the study/course.
+If the student never attended or engaged in the course, please use the first day of the term for the course.

 Pass/ No Pass